naninovel/docs/docs/faq/index.md

 ## What are the legal usage terms and conditions?

-Naninovel is governed by the Asset Store EULA: [unity3d.com/legal/as_terms](https://unity3d.com/legal/as_terms).
+Naninovel is governed by the following End User License Agreement (EULA): [naninovel.com/eula](https://naninovel.com/eula).
+Please read the document carefully before downloading or using the application.

 ## Why the package doesn't contain any demo scenes?